Table of Contents:

 The two primary compounds in sage, carnosic acid and carnosol, give sage its unique flavor and are responsible for many of its health benefits.
 Sage increases the activity of superoxide dismutase, which is responsible for metabolizing and eliminating superoxide from the body.
 Superoxide is a free radical that is known to cause considerable inflammation in the human body.

-Dried sage leaf has been indicated to reveal benefits at doses between 300 and 600 mg, but regular, fresh leaf should be taken in doses between four and six grams daily.
+Dried sage leaf has been indicated to reveal benefits at doses between 300 and 600 mg, but regular, fresh leaf should be taken in doses between 4 and 6 grams daily.

-Rosemary contains some of the same compound as sage, which explains the similarities between their flavors.
+Rosemary contains some of the same compound as sage, which may explain the similarities between their flavors.
 Rosemary also contains its own unique compound called rosmarinic acid, commonly used as a natural preservative and stabilizer in health supplements.

-Fresh rosemary leaf can be used at doses between four and six grams a day to help treat symptoms of rheumatoid arthritis.
+Fresh rosemary leaf can be used at doses between 4 and 6 grams a day to help treat symptoms of rheumatoid arthritis.
 The essential oil can be used in doses of 0.1 to 1 ml to treat similar symptoms.

 9. Black pepper

-Piperine, the compound responsible for making pepper hot, is known to help ease symptoms of various forms of arthritis.
+Piperine, the compound responsible for making pepper hot, is known to help ease symptoms of various forms of arthritis and chronic pain.

-Dosages are typically measured by their ability to improve the absorption of other compounds like curcumin, and for this, it’s generally believed that you need about 20 mg of the active component, piperine.
+Dosages are typically measured by their ability to improve the absorption of other compounds like curcumin, in which you need about 20 mg of the active component, piperine.

 10. Green tea

-Green tea has been regarded for a while for having a wide range of health benefits.
-Recently, it has been shown to be effective at reducing inflammation for arthritis sufferers.
+Green tea has been a staple of healthy eating, regarded for having a wide range of health benefits.
+In addition to it's anti-inflammatory properties such as anti-oxidants, it's recently shown to be effective at reducing inflammation for arthritis sufferers.

 Did you know that you can reduce or even eliminate the pain and discomfort of inflammation just by changing your diet?